Last Updated on November 14, 2022 by Matt

 Interestingly, their weight is the same, which is unusual for scooters with different performances.
 Also, for some reason, the GoTrax team has decided to make the G3 a bit more water-resistant with an IPX6 ingress protection level.

-Also, the price discrepancy between these two models is often in flux, and currently, the G3 is around $200 cheaper than the G4.
-That’s not a good representation of the differences in performance and quality between these two scooters, and I believe that GoTrax are trying to make the G3 more attractive to buyers because the G4 has simply been way more popular while the G3 may have been lagging in sales.
-Currently, the G3 costs $399, and I believe that’s a good price for it, so if you’re looking to save some money and wouldn’t mind compromising on performance, check out the GoTrax G3 at the official GoTrax store.
+The price discrepancy between these two models is often in flux, and currently, the G3 is around $200 cheaper than the G4.
+That’s not a good representation of the differences in performance and quality between these two scooters, and I believe that GoTrax is trying to make the G3 more attractive to buyers because the G4 has simply been way more popular while the G3 may have been lagging in sales.

 GoTrax G4 vs GoTrax GMax